Pacific Fleet station

-Pacific Fleet station is a station on the Blue Line of the San Diego Trolley near Naval Base San Diego in San Diego, California.
-The stop provides civilian access to the naval base facility.
+Pacific Fleet station is a station on the Blue Line of the San Diego Trolley located near the intersection of 32nd Street and Harbor Drive in San Diego, California.
+It provides civilian access to Naval Base San Diego, the principal homeport of the United States Pacific Fleet.

 History

 Pacific Fleet opened as part of the initial 15.9 mi "South Line" of the San Diego Trolley system on July 26, 1981, operating from north to downtown San Diego using the main line tracks of the San Diego and Arizona Eastern Railway.

 This station was renovated, starting October 2, 2013 as part of the Trolley Renewal Project; it reopened with a renovated station platform in mid August 2014.